-Field keyword Data type Description

-DatastoreType Alphanumeric string The type of the datastore.
+Field keyword OData field keyword Data type Description DatastoreNFSPath datastoreNfsPath Alphanumeric string The folder structure that defines the path to an NFS datastore.
+Use this option if the NFS host name of the datastore that you want to filter on is not unique in your environment.
+Values are not case-sensitive.
+DatastoreType datastoreType Alphanumeric string The type of the datastore.
 Values are NFS, NFS41, VMFS, vsan, and VVOL.
 Values are not case-sensitive.

-Displayname Alphanumeric The virtual machine's display name.

-string Values are case-sensitive.

-ESXserver Alphanumeric The name of the ESX server.

-string Values are not case-sensitive.
+Displayname displayName Alphanumeric The virtual machine's display name. string Values are case-sensitive.
+ESXserver host Alphanumeric The name of the ESX server. string Values are not case-sensitive.
 The ESX host name must match the name as defined in the vCenter server.

-HostFolder Alphanumeric string The folder path between the datacenter level and a cluster, ESX hosts, or a subfolder.
+HostFolder hostFolder Alphanumeric string The folder path between the datacenter level and a cluster, ESX hosts, or a subfolder.
 If an ESX cluster is not contained within a folder and you click the browse for values button, note: The ESX cluster name appears in the Select From List dialog.
 Values are not case-sensitive.
 See "Query rules for datacenter folders (host folder)" on page 126.

-InstanceUUID Alphanumeric The virtual machine's instance UUID.

-string Example query:
+InstanceUUID instanceUuid Alphanumeric The virtual machine's instance UUID. string Example query: InstanceUUID Equal "501b13c3-52de-9a06-cd9a-ecb25aa975d1" Values are not case-sensitive.
+Network network Alphanumeric string The name of the network switch (on an ESX server) or distributed switch.

-InstanceUUID Equal

-"501b13c3-52de-9a06-cd9a-ecb25aa975d1"

 Values are not case-sensitive.

-Network Alphanumeric string The name of the network switch (on an ESX server) or distributed switch.

-Values are not case-sensitive.

-NetworkFolder Alphanumeric The name of the folder that contains the network.

-string Values are not case-sensitive.

-Powerstate Alphabetic The power state of the virtual machine.

-Values are poweredOff, poweredOn, suspended.